oderman/screenshot-app-node/README.md

 ## Instructions for Instaling Dependencies and Execute tje Aplication

+## This project was carried out with the following versions
+node version 20.9.0
+npm version 10.1.0

 ### 1. Clone the repository

 Fisrt, clone the repository from GitHub to your local pc: